canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 ##### Open Source Community Building

 - **Provide awards and recognition for departments, units and individuals using open standards and open source software in the GC**

-### Open Resource Exchange

-- List of open standards with EARB endorsment, as well as others being used in GC
-- List of OSS being used in GC
-- List of open source code released by GC

 ### Other